 Where buildings are of a specialist nature and there is no active market for the assets, fair value has been determined on the basis of replacement with a modern equivalent corresponding to the building presently existing.
-The gross current replacement values have been derived from reference to actual costs incurred for some of the subject assets, cost of similar asset improvements constructed within the Far North Queensland region and also supported by reference to available data prepared and provided by construction cost consultants and building price indices provided by the Queensland Government Department of Housing and Public Works.
+The gross current replacement values have been derived from reference to actual costs incurred for some of the subject assets, cost of similar asset improvements constructed within the Far North Queensland region and also supported by reference to available data prepared and provided by construction cost consultants and published building price indices.